BenceLovas/beo-surface/README.md

 ## TODOS

-- Add skill addition to employee addition

-- skill list for emp. floats up - drops wide shadow
-- show 'Select Skills' text on first open
 - rotate chevron on open
 - '+' and '-' are not aligned vertically
+- make emp's skill selector darker background, round corders, size = small,
+- show 'Select Skills' text on first open

 - should be able to rank employee's skills